byu-cpe/ComputingBootCamp/docs/_selfpaced/07_python.md

 ---

+TODO:
-Do we want an activity on these?
+- What self-paced activities do we want on these?
 It would be activities tied to the talk(s) given.

 Combining python with Conda likely makes sense.